zendframework/zend-mvc/docs/book/services.md

 # Default Services

-The default and recommended way to write zend-mvc applications uses a set of services defined in the `Zend\Mvc\Service` namespace.
+The default and recommended way to write zend-mvc applications uses a set of services defined in the `Zend\Mvc\Container` namespace.
 This chapter details what each of those services are, the classes they represent, and the configuration options available.